Wife of late Union minister P Rangarajan Kumaramangalam found murdered in Delhi; two suspects held | Law-Order

 The house help, Mithila, later managed to raise an alarm.
 She immediately called her husband and brother-in-law and informed about the incident.
 They reached the spot and took Mithila to Safdarjung Hospital.
 Her brother-in-law then made a PCR call, a senior police officer said.

 Deputy Commissioner of Police (Southwest) Ingit Pratap Singh said, ''We received a PCR call at around 11 pm on Tuesday.
 Teams were formed and the washerman was arrested from his residence.
 Based on his disclosure, one of his associates, Rakesh Raj, has also been arrested while our teams are working to nab the third accused in the case.”
 Police said they also found opened briefcases at the scene of the crime which suggest that the motive was attempted robbery.
-In her police statement, Mithila said the accused took away valuables in two-three bags.
-One of the bags stuffed with clothes was handed over to Raju by his associates which was later recovered from him, the officer said.
-Rs 60,000 was recovered from Suraj, police said.
+In her statement, Mithila said the accused took away valuables in two-three bags.
+One of the bags stuffed with clothes was recovered from Raju, the officer said, adding that Rs 60,000 in cash was seized from Rakesh.

 The body has been handed over to the family after post-mortem, they said.